1925 German presidential election: First round

-A number of candidates stood in the first round.
-Hindenburg was not included among them as he would not be nominated as a candidate until the second round.
-Instead, the most popular candidate of the political right was Karl Jarres of the German People's Party (DVP), a former Minister of the Interior, Vice-Chancellor of Germany and mayor of Duisburg.
 Otto Braun, the SPD's candidate, was a former Minister-President of Prussia and a well known and respected figure.
 The Centre Party's candidate, Wilhelm Marx, was the chair of the party and a former chancellor.

-The other significant candidates were Ernst Thälmann of the Communist Party (KPD) and Willy Hellpach of the German Democratic Party (DDP).
+The other significant candidate was Willy Hellpach of the DDP.
 The German Völkisch Freedom Party (DVFP) put forward Erich Ludendorff but secured only a negligible share of the vote.